Chinese immigration to Sydney: The end of White Australia

 Administration of the immigration act became increasingly unpredictable, but erred on the side of leniency.
 Although people like Stanley Wai, of the Chinese Youth League, and Jong Ngock Bew (William Jong), a secretary of the Chinese Seamen's Union, were penalised for their political actions by discriminatory one-year renewals of their papers for many years, more experience was in the other direction.

 For most, the turn of events in China was not welcome.
 Members of the Chinese Youth League ran through the streets with a home-made red flag with five golden stars, but only about 200 people attended the official celebration picnic in the Royal National Park, and in the cold war 1950s, many Chinese felt the chill.
 Contact with home was limited, and the restless travelling to and fro ceased altogether.
 No new immigrants came.
 Anyone on the left side of politics was looked on with suspicion and under constant surveillance.
 Arthur Gar Locke Chang, recalling that advice from China was to lie low, not march on May Day and not rock the boat, described these times as 'lonely, isolated, prosecuted and persecuted'.
 A few returned to support the revolution, but for most, whatever their politics, interest in staying inevitably intensified.

 After 1951 Chinese students began arriving under the Colombo Plan from Singapore, Malaya and Hong Kong, and while many returned to become part of the educated elite of Southeast Asia, many stayed, married, or came back in later decades.
 Today this group contributes to the leadership of Sydney's Chinese community.

-When the anti-Chinese tabloid Truth asked through its columns why Jap Kuan Wong, who had come to Sydney as a student in 1938 was still here in 1954, the ploy backfired.
+When the anti-Chinese tabloid Truth asked through its columns why Jap Kuan Wong[Chinese script needed], who had come to Sydney as a student in 1938 was still here in 1954, the ploy backfired.
 There was wide support for Jap, known as Keith Wong, who was a father of five, son of Stanley Wong, well known racing identity and a partner in Chequers Nightclub, possibly the grandest night spot in Sydney at the time.

 Wong and some other high-profile Chinese, including Martin Wang, the Chinese consul until 1949, were granted citizenship in 1957 and by the following year citizenship was available to anyone with 15 years' residency.
 This was reduced to five years in 1966, and in 1973 to three years, the requirement for all immigrants.
 The White Australia policy was finally dead.